-Sage, emerald, mint, lime… I love the colour green in all it’s tones.
-I’m even thinking about how I can get the shade into my own home renovation (which is slowly but surely coming together), so you can imagine my joy when I saw Manisha and Sumit’s green kitchen project (above).
-The cabinetry is so gorgeous and on-trend it just had to be our March 2020 cover home.
-Plus, it’s gone straight onto my moodboard for when the time comes to plan my own kitchen.
+Green kitchens are gorgeous: we’re talking emerald, mint, lime, sage and so much more.
+I love this fresh, natural colour in all its shades and tones.
+I’m even thinking about how I can include green in my own home renovation, so you can imagine my joy when I saw Manisha and Sumit’s green kitchen project (above).
+The cabinetry is so dreamy and on-trend it just had to be a KBB Magazine cover feature.
+Plus it’s gone straight onto my moodboard for when the time comes to plan my own kitchen.

-It’s fair to say that black and navy kitchens have been such a hit in recent years, confirmed by my Instagram feed, and probably yours too.
-If you love the moody style, they aren’t going anywhere just yet.
-But if you’re after something a little bit different, it seems that green kitchens could be the trend for 2020.
+Green kitchens are so on-trend right now.
+It’s fair to say that black and navy kitchens have been a hit in recent years, confirmed by my Instagram feed, and probably yours too.
+But if you’re after something a little bit different, it seems that anything from dark fir to sage green could be the current trend.

-Mix and match textures and colour and pair with vintage furniture for a modern-eclectic look.
-This stand-out concrete-topped island in raw plywood compliments the dark green cabinetry beautifully.
+Mix and match textures and colours and pair with vintage furniture for a modern-eclectic look.
+This stand-out concrete-topped island in raw plywood complements the dark green cabinetry beautifully.

 This cleverly designed larder cupboard is perfect for a more compact space.
-The moss shade on the tall cabinets with the wood tones create a really natural and calming feel.
+The moss shade on the tall cabinets with the wood tones creates a really natural and calming feel.

 For a contemporary take on a classic kitchen try using two tones.
 The mint green on this island contrasts perfectly with the deeper tones of the cabinetry, brightening and lifting the kitchen while also making a statement.

-The owner of this Second Nature L-shaped shaker has gone all out green, continuing the colour on the walls as well as the cabinetry.
-Broken up with the light marble splash back and worktop it really makes a statement.
+The owner of this Second Nature L-shaped shaker has gone all out green, starting on the cabinetry then continuing the colour onto the walls.
+Because this is broken up with the light marble splash back and worktop, it really makes a statement.

-Simple moody green cabinets, mixed with the terrazzo tiles and black-framed glazing, help create a contemporary look.
+Simple moody green cabinets, mixed with terrazzo tiles and black-framed glazing, help create a traditional but still contemporary look.

 Some might call it blue, others green or perhaps a mixture of the two, but whichever category it falls into, teal is gaining popularity as a kitchen colour trend too.
 It creates a slightly fresher feel to some of the deeper green tones.
 We love this Blakes London kitchen.